Economics

 “It is the high task of our national economy to direct the consumption power of our people along lines which can be satisfied out of the resources of our own national production.” - Adolf Hitler

 Hitler warned that: “The basis of Jewish commercial policy is to make matters incomprehensible for a normal brain.”
-Certainly, Jewish collective success throughout history has consistently correlated with the economic complexity of the society involved, hence the ZC propaganda throughout the colonial era to convince the complex economic societies of their “superiority” over the more economically simple societies that they colonized, in order to discourage the former from learning from the latter.
+Certainly, Jewish collective success throughout history has consistently correlated with the economic complexity of the society involved, hence the ZC propaganda throughout the colonial era to convince the complex economic societies of their “superiority” over the more economically simple (so-called “Third World”) societies that they colonized, in order to discourage the former from learning from the latter.
 In opposition to this, a National Socialist economy consciously aims to be as simple as possible, both in production and in trade.
-An economy that is too complex to be understood by non-experts is too complex, and it is the responsibility of the state not only to prevent the economy of its nation from becoming more complex than is necessary, but moreover to constantly seek ways to simplify it further.
+An economy that is too complex to be understood by non-experts is too complex, and it is the responsibility of the state not only to prevent the national economy from becoming more complex than is necessary, but moreover to constantly seek ways to simplify it further.

 Simple economics that everyone understands

-The importance of an encompassing state policy is highlighted by our insistence on a viewing economy and demography as two elements of the same issue.
+The importance of an encompassing state policy is highlighted by our insistence on viewing economy and demography as two elements of the same issue.
 The state’s economic role is not merely to divert non-Aryan instincts and urges of the existing population in the required direction, but to feed a demographic policy to improve the Aryan quality of the population.
-Therefore, the National Socialist economy is best viewed as a means towards an end – a life-support system to keep the patient’s body running while the doctor operates on it.
+Therefore, the National Socialist economy is best viewed as a means towards an end - a life-support system to keep the patient’s body running while the doctor operates on it.

-Above all, a National Socialist economy is not dependent upon an ever-expanding population to keep it running, and indeed is one of the few economic forms equipped to work with a population that reduces over time, so long as such reduction occurs in a controlled way under state supervision.
+As such, a National Socialist economy is not dependent upon an ever-expanding population to keep it running, and indeed is one of the few economic forms equipped to work with a population that reduces over time, so long as such reduction occurs in a controlled way under absolute state supervision.
+Whereas labour surplus forces employees to compete for jobs, which leads to lower wages and worse working conditions, labour scarcity forces employers to compete for employees, which means higher wages and better working conditions, therefore it is our aim to actively promote labour scarcity.
 Specifically, a National Socialist economy would focus on reducing new births more steeply than the rate at which natural resources are running out, thereby maintaining quality of life by ensuring that there is enough to go around for everyone.
 This makes it the best response to impending crises such as Peak Oil.
-Furthermore, in a National Socialist economy, phenomena such as “deflation” and “recession” would be celebrated as positive events, because falling prices would only imply that products are being produced more cheaply than before, and reduction in economic activity would only imply that products are bring produced with greater labour-efficiency than before.
-These would then permit either greater leisure, or (better yet) faster depopulation, all without lessening quality of life.
+Our current economic hardship is not due to reduction in economic activity, but due to the failure - indeed the absence of any state-directed plan - to synchronize it with reduction in economic complexity, such as via compulsory termination of unnecessary industries.
+If we have a heavily loaded car short on fuel, do we use up the remaining fuel to search for more fuel, or do we lighten the load?

 Class Cooperation